Ovundiano/Rose-Garden-/README.md

  ## Bugs

  ### Solved bugs
-  -  There was duplicate ID of networks in the footer section of all three pages of html.
+   1. There was duplicate ID of networks in the footer section of all three pages of html.

-    *Solution:* I changed the ID of social-networks in the unordered list to class and added an ID of icon.
+    -Solution: I changed the ID of social-networks in the unordered list to class and added an ID of icon.

 ![Bug](documentation/bug-image.png)